analyzerav/avguardian/README.md

 # AVGuardian

-AVGuaridan is a static anlaysis and runtime mitiation system to perform security vulnerability analysis for AV software systems.
+AVGuardian is a static anlaysis and runtime mitiation system to perform security vulnerability analysis for AV software systems.

-Currently it is prootyped on top of a popular open-source AV software code base [Baidu Apollo](https://github.com/ApolloAuto/apollo/).
+Currently it is prototyped on top of a popular open-source AV software code base [Baidu Apollo](https://github.com/ApolloAuto/apollo/).

 There are two major parts in the current code base.